-Menu Description System Information Provides basic system description, including contact information.
-Switch Information Shows hardware/firmware version numbers, power status, and expansion modules used in the stack.
+Selection Description System Information Provides basic system description, including contact information.
+Switch Information Shows hardware/firmware version numbers and power status of the switch.

 Displaying System Information

 Use the System Information screen to display descriptive information about the switch, or for quick system identification as shown in the following figure and table.